Gift-OYS/M3Site/README.md

 # M<sup>3</sup>Site: Leveraging Multi-Class Multi-Modal Learning for Accurate Protein Active Site Identification and Classification

-> This implementation is based on our previous work [MMSite: A Multi-modal Framework for the Identification of Active Sites in Proteins](https://openreview.net/pdf?id=XHdwlbNSVb) (NeurIPS 2024), whose code is available at [GitHub](https://github.com/Gift-OYS/MMSite).

 ## 1. Preparation

 ### 1.1 Environment